-- The placement of the portafilter, drip tray and the water tank is awkward.
+- The placement of the portafilter, drip tray, and the water tank is awkward.

 The Gaggia classic Ri9403, in our opinion, is even better than the older ones.
 With all the features of the classic coffee machines that so many people loved, it is restored to its glory and performs even better.

 The only thing we would ask you to be cautious about is buying the machine.
-Many 2015 models which were manufactured in 2018 are sometimes sold on the market as the 2018 models.
+Many 2015 models that were manufactured in 2018 are sometimes sold on the market as the 2018 models.
 So, the best option is to buy from a certified reseller or Gaggia direct to avoid getting duped.